davidj-brewster/video-to-keyframes/README.md

 # Advanced Video Frame Extraction

-A high-performance Python library for intelligent video frame extraction and analysis.
-This system provides sophisticated frame analysis, adaptive keyframe detection, and efficient resource management for processing video files.
+A high-performance Python library for video frame extraction and analysis, suited to medical imagery or generic videos for example screen captures.
+This system provides key-frame analysis, adaptive keyframe detection, efficient multi-threading, multi input- and output- format support and resource management

-The module interaction diagram illustrates how key modules communicate during the processing of a video file.
+The module interaction diagram shows how key modules communicate during the processing of a video file.

 ```mermaid
 sequenceDiagram